YazidYaakub/csc584-enterprise-programming/README.md

 # @
 ../mvnw clean install
 ```
+also can use command> .\mvnw clean install

 ```bash
 mvn spring-boot:run
 # @
 ../mvnw spring-boot:run
 ```
+also can use command> ./mvnw spring-boot:run

 - Open http://localhost:8081 for viewing the website